Juvenile (K-12) Collection: Welcome!

 Orientation

-The Juvenile Collection is located on the north side of Level 3 and is the only collection on that floor.
-The Family Reading Room is located immediately to the west.
-There are about 49,700 titles and 54,100 volumes, arranged using a locally modified version of the Dewey Decimal Classification system, with call numbers running from 001 (at the west end) through 999 (at the east end).
-The principal local modification was the creation of the number 372.412 for children's picture books.
-At that number you will find over 11,800 picture books, in alphabetical order by author.
+In early 2025 the Marriott Library's Juvenile Collection, which had been located on the north side of Level 3, just outside the Family Reading Room, was moved in order to be able to increase the amount of student study space available on that floor.
+Most of the books published prior to 2005 were placed in the library's Automated Retrieval Center (ARC), from which they can easily be recalled.
+The remainder of the collection is now located in the northeast corner of Level 2.
+They are arranged using the Dewey Decimal Classification system, with call numbers running from 001 through 999.
 The Juvenile Collection has books for a wide variety of ages, from beginning readers through young adults (high school and beyond), fiction and non-fiction alike.
 If you don't find what you're looking for, please contact Robert Behra or use the Suggest a Purchase form.

 Finding books

 Information on using the library's catalog can be found in the Usearch guide.
-One useful way for finding children's and young-adult titles in the catalog is the Collection facet, on the right side of the screen when looking at search results in the catalog -- clicking on Juvenile Collection (or Marriott Reserve) will restrict the display to items in that collection.
+One useful way for finding children's and young-adult titles in the catalog is the Collection facet, on the right side of the screen when looking at search results in the catalog -- clicking on Juvenile Collection will restrict the display to items in the collection on Level 2, while clicking on ARC Dewey Collection will show items in the ARC (though not necessarily from the Juvenile Collection).
 While this should work for most of the titles intended for children, it won't necessarily work for titles intended for young adults, some of which may be in the general collection.

 Another approach is to search by subject.
 Useful headings include Children's literature (for "collections of works published for children, including literary works, nonliterary works, or both") and the corresponding subheading Juvenile literature used under other subjects (places, people, organizations, groups, topical headings), Children's plays (and the subheading Juvenile drama), Children's stories (and the subjeading Juvenile fiction), and Children's poetry (and the subheading Juvenile poetry).
 Others include Children's books (for "works on books for children considered as physical objects") and Children--Books and reading (for "works on the reading interests of children or books recommended for children").
 The corresponding headings for young adults are Young adult literature, Young adult drama, Young adult fiction, Young adult poetry and Young adults--Books and reading.